 This post may contain affiliate links.
 Please see the disclosure for more details.

-How-To Start a Business Answering Service from Home
+Starting an Answering Service Business from Home

 An in-home telephone answering service business can be a real lifesaver to a small business.
 Many small businesses have neither the time nor the means to take incoming calls during business hours when they are out on jobs — yet those calls represent the very lifeblood of their business!
 They can’t afford an office, much less a secretary but they certainly need those phone calls.
 And sure, cellphones are an awesome tool, but if you’re already talking to a client or pressed for time — having someone else take the calls can be essential.

-Answering Business Service Call Basics
+Starting an Answering Service Basics

 As your answering service business progresses, you will discover many other possible services that can be added with little or no extra investment can evolve into many shapes, depending on your talents and desires as well as the needs of your clients.
 This is a business that should be advertised in the yellow pages of every phone book in your area.
 Phone books cater to businesses concerned with telephones and new business people (the ones that need an answering service NOW) use the yellow pages.
 If you live in a populated area with a lot of competition, it would not be bad idea to use the initial A (AANSWERING?) at the beginning of your name — to appear first in the listing for your category.